 Viktor Frankl, Man’s Search for Meaning

 But you can’t be disciplined, happy, and confident all the time.
-I’ve made journaling a daily habit of mine to give myself the opportunity to reflect on and ground my thoughts.
+I’ve made journaling a daily habit to give myself the opportunity to reflect and ground my thoughts.
 It’s an exercise that has helped me live a more level-headed and purposeful life.

 “Ignoring what goes on in other people’s souls - no one ever came to grief that way.
 But if you won’t keep track of what your own soul’s doing, how you can you not be unhappy?”

 Marcus Aurelius, Meditations

 Comparing yourself to others is a recipe for disaster.
 Comparing yourself to who you were yesterday is a recipe for passivity.
 Life is not about being better than other people.
 It’s not about achieving more than people in our circles.
 Life is about being useful to others.